Audiology Externship at Yale Hearing & Balance Center

-Yale Hearing and Balance Center is a comprehensive audiology practice providing care for patients of all ages.
+Yale Hearing and Balance Center is a comprehensive audiology practice providing care for primarily adult patients through Yale University School of Medicine.
 We strive to provide an interdisciplinary team approach to provide our patients with the best level of care possible.
-Fourth year externs are an integral part of our busy clinic.
-They work closely with our audiologists and physicians allowing them to grow into a confident, independent audiologist.
+Fourth year externs are an integral part of our busy clinic and work closely with our audiologists and physicians allowing them to grow into a confident, independent audiologist.

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

-* take a complete case history* strong report writing skills* competently perform all diagnostic evaluations* critically think about each case presented* strong knowledge in hearing aids, cochlear implants and bone anchored devices* good counseling skills for both adults and pediatric patients* Working knowledge on vestibular evaluations
+-Take a complete case history -Strong report writing skills -Competently perform all diagnostic evaluations -Critically think about each case presented -Strong knowledge in hearing aids, cochlear implants and bone anchored devices -Good counseling skills for patients of all ages -Working knowledge on vestibular evaluations

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship:

-*proficiency with online electronic medical record keeping* proficient report writing* independently perform all diagnostic evaluations* critically think about each case presented* proficient in counseling, selection, and fitting of hearing aids, cochlear implants and bone anchored devices* independently peform a full vestibular evaluation
+-Proficiency with online electronic medical record keeping -Proficient in report writing -Independently perform all diagnostic evaluations -Critically thinking about each case presented -Proficient in counseling, selection, and fitting of hearing aids, cochlear implants and bone anchored devices -Independently peform a full vestibular evaluation